Skip to Content

 Gray Wolves

-The gray wolf (Canis lupus) is a native species that was likely extirpated from California in the 1920s.
-Wolves are now returning to California by dispersal of individuals from source populations in other states.
-Today, known wild gray wolves in California include the Lassen Pack and three apparent lone wolves, according to the report.
+The gray wolf (Canis lupus), a native species likely extirpated from California in the 1920s, is making a remarkable return to the state.
+Wolves are now reclaiming California through the dispersal of individuals from source populations in other states.
+As of today, documented wild gray wolves in California consist of the Lassen Pack and three apparent lone wolves, signaling the resurgence of this iconic species in the region, according to the report.

 Black Bears

-Presently, the statewide black bear population is conservatively estimated to be between 30,000 and 40,000.
-Two subspecies of black bears are recognized in California, the northwestern black bear (Ursus americana altifrontalis) and the California black bear.
+Currently, the black bear population across the state is conservatively estimated to range between 30,000 and 40,000.
+California recognizes two subspecies of black bears: the northwestern black bear (Ursus americana altifrontalis) and the California black bear.

-Two of California’s national parks provide opportunities for bear encounters.
-Yosemite National Park and Sequoia and Kings Canyon National Parks are home to hundreds of black bears.
+For those seeking bear encounters, two of California’s national parks stand out.
+Yosemite National Park and Sequoia and Kings Canyon National Parks serve as home to hundreds of black bears, offering unique opportunities to observe these magnificent creatures in their natural habitat.

 Mammals